 The Local Plan and budget must be approved prior to spending Perkins funds.
-At the end of each fiscal quarter, colleges will submit a quarterly update report.
+At the end of the 2nd and 4th fiscal quarters, colleges will submit a local plan update report.

 Modification of the Local Plan

 Any changes to the local plan and/or budget requires a local plan and budget modification.
 Colleges should submit the changes to their Program Coordinator for approval.